KeystrokeCascade/ical-todoist/README.md

 Duplicates are checked by name, description and due date against tasks with a label within `todoist_label`.

----
+### Personal Setup

-To use with Microsoft Shifts for Teams I used the Power Automate example "Forward my Shifts Schedule to my calendar" with trigger replaced with "When a Shift is created, updated or deleted" and final node replaced with "Update file" from OneDrive for Business, pointing at a .ical file shared publicly with a link and file content set to Response.
+So I could use it with Microsoft Shifts for Teams I copied the Power Automate example "Forward my Shifts Schedule to my calendar" with the trigger replaced with "When a Shift is created, updated or deleted" and final node replaced with "Update file" from OneDrive for Business pointing at a .ical file shared publicly with a link and file content set to Response.

 This file can be accessed raw by copying the share link and adding "&download=1" to the end.